linuxlawson/wordman/README.md

 6. To Edit an entry, enter ID# and click `Edit Entry`.

 ID#'s are the last number of each entry.
-View List button must be used after adding/deleting entries (to see updates).

 <br>

 **Added:**
 - Master password window to prevent unauthorized use  (default password: blank).
 - Option to save as csv file.
-- View List button is now toggle-able, and must be used after adding/deleting entries.
+- View List button will toggle list on/off.

 <br>

-**Notes:**
-**`View List`** will show only a partial list of entries in UI (20+ entries).
-All entries will still be saved/stored in database.

 There is no encryption on this program so shouldn't be used at work, school,